dlab-berkeley/programming-fundamentals/1-2_create.md

 :q
 ~~~

 to quit vim.
-This could also be combined into one command:
+This can also be combined into one command:

 ~~~
 :wq